Hawramani/hadithrank/README.md

 ```

 ### Input Format
+Any string can be used instead of Source:
+* Prophet Muhammad ﷺ > Companion 1 > Transmitter A > Transmitter B > Transmitter C

 The parser is flexible with whitespace.
 All the following are valid:
 * `Source > A > B`
 * `Source>A>B`